 (a) the information set out in the application (other than under section 62E(4)(d)); and

-(b) any document accompanying the application as required by section 62E(4)(e) and (f).
+(b) any document accompanying the application (other than under section 62E(4)(da)).

 (3) The Electoral Commissioner is not to register the political party or take any other action in relation to the application during the election period in relation to an election.